-One study found that white noise helped 80 percent of babies fall asleep within five minutes so it’s really worth trying – with older babies and toddlers as well as newborns.
+One study found that white noise helped 80% of babies fall asleep within five minutes so it’s really worth trying – with older babies and toddlers as well as newborns.

 Types of white noise for baby sleep:

-Instead of running the hoover for hours on end (and facing a monstrous electricity bill!) download a white noise app which has hundreds of noises to chose from.
+White noise app: Instead of running the hoover for hours on end (and facing a monstrous electricity bill!) download a white noise app which has hundreds of noises to choose from.
 We like White Noise Lite, which is free to download.